What is the Team Estimation Game?

 Or: he moves the second card because he estimates the complexity differently than the second team member.

 When moving an already positioned card, it makes sense to mark this card for later discussions.
-In the course of the actual Team Estimation Game, a short explanation is sufficient as to why he has a different opinion, which should not, however, lead directly to a discussion.
+In the course of the actual Team Estimation Game, a short explanation is sufficient as to why he has a different opinion, which should not, however, lead directly to a discussion. - The game continues until all cards in the stack have been valued relative to each other.

 The relative results in the Team Estimation Game can then be used to estimate concrete story points, for example.
 For shifted or frequently shifted user stories, the definition of spike stories can be used for more detailed investigation.